17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 However, if scuba diving is not something you are into, or you just don’t feel like it… don’t be discouraged, there is still plenty to do, including amazing snorkeling spots, that you can explore both with boat tours or by yourself.

-That is the main town of San Miguel, and in fact, the only inhabited area.
+That is the main town of San Miguel and, in fact, the only inhabited area.

 Nevertheless, the true wonder of Cozumel is to be found on the outskirts of the town and beyond, and if you have a few extra minutes to spare, I can tell you how you can enjoy it to the fullest, and never want to leave.